 -

-Check the weather forecast of the Icelandic Meteorological Office (IMO), as well as the road conditions, especially in winter.
+Check the weather and road forecast from the Icelandic Meteorological Office (IMO), especially in winter.

 -

-If you’re driving yourself, choose a vehicle suitable for icy roads.
-Avoid very remote areas unless with a guide, as it's easy to get lost in unfamiliar landscapes.
+If driving, rent a car that can handle icy roads.
+Avoid remote areas unless you are with a guide, as it’s easy to get lost.

 -